ankitagoel11/School-Summary-Tables-using-Pandas/README.md

 **Math Scores by Grade**

-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Created a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 **Reading Scores by Grade**